johnmorehouse/GCENotes/gce_notes/gce_notes.md

 ---
-title: "A short guide to integrating Google Cloud Storage with an Rstudio instance on GCE"
+title: "A short guide to integrating Google Cloud Storage with Rstudio on a GCE Instance"
 author: "John Morehouse"
-date: "11 January 2021"
+date: "17 January 2021"
 output:
   html_document:
     highlight: haddock